 As the world population grows, it becomes more difficult to feed all mouths.
-By 2050, the world's population is expected to increase by three billion.
-In total we are with ten billion people around the world.
+By 2050, the world's population is expected to increase by two billion, to a total of ten billion people.
 In a world where climate is changing, resources are becoming scarce and the amount of agricultural land cannot be expanded much further.
 Resources and available food must be handled more carefully.

 Different phases of the research

-The Junior Consultancy Training starts with a start day at the Wageningen University.
-Here the students are introduces to all aspects that they work with in their own research.
+The Junior Consultancy Training (JCT) starts with a start day at the Wageningen University & Research.
+Here students are introduced to all aspects that they will work with in their own research.
 The starting day consists of:

 - A lecture on food waste and shelf life dates;

 - A quiz about food waste and best before dates;